1954 Baltimore Colts season

 The 1954 Baltimore Colts season was the second season for the team in the National Football League.
 The Baltimore Colts finished the National Football League's 1954 season with a record of 3 wins and 9 losses and finished sixth in the Western Conference.
-This was the first season that the Horseshoes appeared on the helmet.
-For the first two seasons (1954 & 55), the horseshoes were white and they were located on the back of an all blue helmet.
-In 1956 the color of the helmet change to White while the Horseshoes became blue.
-It wasn't until 1957 when the Colts received their most famous helmet design that's still in use to this day, a white helmet with a blue stripe down the middle and a blue horseshoe on either side.
+This was the first season that Colts wore horseshoes on their helmets.
+From 1954 to 1955, the horseshoes were white and on the back of an otherwise-solid blue helmet.
+Then, the horseshoe and helmet traded colors in 1956.
+The Colts did not start wearing white helmets with a single blue stripe going down the middle and a blue horseshoe on either side of it until 1957, which they presently don.

 Program for the Colts' December 4 game in Los Angeles against the Rams.